You just found a box of expired cereal in the cabinet, and you’re not sure what to do. Does cereal expire?

 - Rancid smell.
 Whole-grain cereals contain natural oils, and as you probably know, oils tend to go rancid after prolonged storage in less-than-optimal conditions.

 - Anything off in terms of looks and smell.
 While that’s unlikely, it’s still good to take a close look at the flakes and give them a good old sniff.
 If anything is wrong, you will know it.

 Okay, now that your cereal has passed the “is it safe to eat?” test, it’s time to talk about checking the quality.
-The thing you should remember here is that the taste and texture of cereals change for the worse over time.
+The thing to remember is that the taste and texture of cereals gradually change for the worse.